 Looking to earn some extra money?
-Well, take a look this Toluna review to see if it’s worthwhile and what kind of earnings you can expect.
+Well, take a look at this Toluna review to see if it’s worthwhile and what kind of earnings you can expect.

-You may or may not have heard of Toluna.
+Before we get started, you may or may not have heard of Toluna.
 When I initially joined, not only could you complete surveys, you also had the opportunity to test products too.
 This was great, as although the surveys weren’t a great earner, at least you could get your hands on free products.
 However, this changed in March 2018 and they took away the product testing part of their site.

-Who is Toluna?
+What is Toluna?

 Toluna claims to be an online community dedicated to making your voice heard!
 Tell the world’s leading providers of products and services what you think and earn rewards by participating in surveys.